extemporelang/extemporelang.github.io/_docs/guides/making-an-instrument.md

 notes aren't being played.
 But how does the `organ` closure know what its output should be and which notes it should be playing?

-The playing of a note happens through a function called `_play_note`.
+The playing of a note happens through a function called `xtm_play_note`.

 ![image](/images/making-an-instrument/play-note.png)